David Ian: Producer

 In 2006, he founded David Ian Productions, based in London's Covent Garden.
-It is now of the UK's premier producers of live large scale theatrical entertainment.
 Prior to founding DIP, he was Chairman/CEO of the global theatrical division of Live Nation (from 2005) having joined the group when it was part of Clear Channel Entertainment (in 2000).

 At Live Nation, he was responsible for Broadway Across America, which produces and tours first class Broadway shows in over 40 markets in the United States and Canada.
-He was simultaneously CEO of the UK division which included over 25 theatres both in London’s West End and the majority of the regional markets in the UK.
+He was simultaneously CEO of the UK division which included over 25 theatres both in London's West End and the majority of the regional markets in the UK.

 How Do You Solve A Problem Like Maria?

 In 2006, David Ian and Andrew Lloyd Webber agreed to co-produce a production of The Sound of Music.
 Together with the BBC they created the original TV casting show How Do You Solve a Problem like Maria?, hosted by Graham Norton.
 Ian, along with Lloyd Webber, was a judge on the programme.
 The TV show was a resounding success and led to the launch of The Sound of Music as a smash hit, starring Connie Fisher at the London Palladium.